LIBERATING FOOTBALL TRAVEL

 Getting Around

-Glasgow Prestwick airport is 93km (58 miles) north of Stranraer, connected by train (every 2hrs, 1hr 40mins with one change at Ayr, £11.20/half-price for Prestwick passengers with proof of flight).
-From Glasgow Central, a train to Stranraer (£12.80) is about 2hr 30mins, most changing at Ayr.
+Glasgow Prestwick airport is 93km (58 miles) north of Stranraer, connected by train (£14/half-price for Prestwick passengers with proof of flight, every 2-3hrs, 1hr 45mins with one change at Ayr).
+From Glasgow Central, a train to Stranraer (£16) is about 2hrs 30mins, again changing at Ayr.

 Stranraer’s train station is down by the old harbour, about half-a-mile from town.

 From Belfast port, six Stena Line ferries a day run to Cairnryan 10km (six miles) from Stranraer.
-Crossings take 2hrs 15mins and cost from around £100 for a standard car, £24-£28 for a foot passenger.
-P&O runs from Larne (2hrs).
+Crossings take 2hrs 15mins and cost £40 for a foot passenger

 Where to Drink